 - Dining Recommendations and Criticisms: Alternatively, your blog could be used to recommend places to eat (and avoid) in your area.

-- Share Recipes: You can use your blog to share your favorite recipes, ingredients, etc.
+- Share Recipes: You can use your blog to share your favorite DIY recipes, ingredients, etc.

 - Cooking on a Budget: You might focus on teaching people how to cook scrumptious meals without spending a lot of money.